MICommunity/psi-mi-xml-maker/README.md

 Then, multiple dropdown menu will appear.
 The user can create features by clicking on the corresponding button.
 This action will open a window where the user can create multiple features by increasing the number on the top of it.
 The user can input manually the start and end location of the feature.
-It can also create multiple cross-references for it (note that the feature xref has to be typed in).
+It can also create multiple cross-references for it (note that the feature cross-reference has to be typed in).
 Once the feature(s) have been created, they will be applied to all the baits.

 #### 2.4 Selecting information concerning the preys